ietf-wg-asdf/SDF/sdf.md

 For example, if the referenced definition is a "coordinate" type with unit of meters and description of how the value refers to a common reference point, a set of X, Y, and Z coordinate properties could be created with sdfRef based on that definition which all share those semantics but get separate definitions.

 When sdfRef is processed, the keyword is renamed to sdfRefFrom to keep the information about the relationship between definitions but to avoid potential subsequent processing steps attempting to copy the referenced qualities and definitions again.
+When processing sdfRef, if the target definition contains sdfRef (i.e., is based on yet another definition), that MUST be processed before processing the first target definition.
+If the target definition contains sdfRefFrom (i.e., was based on another definition that has been already processed), the sdfRefFrom MUST NOT be copied.

 More formally, for a JSON map that contains an sdfRef member, the semantics is defined to be as if the following steps were performed: